Big-Life-Lab/cchsflow/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version we have:
-* Fixed a breaking specification for a derived variable.
+* Fixed a breaking error for a derived variable function.
+* Corrected documentations to two functions.

 ## Test environments
 * local OS X install, R 4.0.0